 I again banked sharply to set us on a southerly direction toward our secondary target.

-In 1942, the United States’ atomic bomb development program (Manhattan Project) began.
-In April 1945, following President Roosevelt’s death, Vice President Harry S. Truman became President of the United States.
-On July 16, 1945, humanity’s first nuclear test (Trinity test) was conducted in New Mexico, USA.
-Then, in August, atomic bombs were dropped on Hiroshima and Nagasaki.
+In 1942, the United States launched the Manhattan Project to develop the atomic bomb.
+Following the death of President Roosevelt in April 1945, Vice President Harry S. Truman became the President of the United States.
+On July 16, 1945, the world’s first nuclear test (the Trinity test) was conducted in New Mexico.
+In August, atomic bombs were dropped on Hiroshima and Nagasaki.

-In 2012, President Truman’s grandson, Clifton Truman Daniel, visited Hiroshima and Nagasaki for peace ceremonies.
-It was the first time for members of the Truman family to participate in a peace ceremony after the atomic bomb was dropped.
+In 2012, Clifton Truman Daniel, the grandson of President Truman, visited Hiroshima and Nagasaki to attend the peace memorial ceremonies.
+This marked the first time a descendant of the Truman family participated in these ceremonies since the atomic bombings.